dimaslanjaka/static-blog-generator/src-posts/2017/07/php-amazon-s3-file-upload-code-aws.md

 ---
 title: PHP Amazon S3 File Upload Code AWS Signature Version 4
 webtitle: WMI Gitlab
-subtitle: Amazon offers a PHP SDK for taking care of AWS and S3 asks for, yet it tips the scales at more than 500 documents and almost 5MB.
+subtitle: Amazon offers a PHP SDK for taking care of AWS and S asks for, yet it tips the scales at more than 500 documents and almost 5MB.
 In the
 lang: en
 date: 2017-07-24T07:44:00.000+07:00